Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 I have 3 words I try to live by….Encourage, Empower and Embrace.

-I know it’s because someone encouraged me and believed in me more than I could believe in myself.
-And that’s exactly what I strive to do every day.
-Which leads to my favorite quote…
+I know it is because someone encouraged me and believed in me more than I could believe in myself.
+And that is exactly what I strive to do every day.
+This leads to my favorite business motivational quote…

 “I want to Inspire people…I want someone to look at me and say, ‘Because of you I didn’t give up’”

 Thank you so much for this interview Lisa!
-Lots of powerful info here.
+Lots of powerful info here in this exclusive interview.

 Other Awesome Interviews: